With a new financial year upon us, it’s time to think about how you will achieve the budget and business goals you have set for the months ahead.

 9. Standing for something

-In 2020, we saw consumers thinking more about social justice issues and seeking out brands that demonstrated a strong commitment to social and environmental sustainability.
+Consumers are now thinking more about social justice issues and seeking out brands that demonstrated a strong commitment to social and environmental sustainability.
 To solidify their relationships with consumers, brands should now ensure they follow through with any promises they made towards inclusion and cultural competency efforts.

 Standing for something that’s important both to you and your customers can create a point of difference and help build respect and trust in your brand.
 Some ways you can demonstrate your commitment to a worthy cause include sponsoring (or donating a product/service to) a charitable event, or organizing a charity fundraiser and inviting your employees and customers to contribute.